Seven Process Must-Do Items – Begin with the Basics

 Firstly, the Right-First-Time indicator in customer master data maintenance and sales order creation.
 Delivery delays or late payments caused by incorrect invoicing would not be transparent without that indicator.

-Secondly, On-Time in Full (OTIF) is an indicator within production and logistics, which can help identify which parts of the production or logistics processes are faulty or where a minor improvement could lead to a significant positive impact.
+Secondly, On-Time in Full (OTIF) is an indicator within production and logistics that can help identify which parts of the production or logistics processes are faulty or where a minor improvement could have a significant positive impact.

 It should be clear how these indicators will pinpoint issues impacting the process outcomes and why they are valuable.